hantsy/vertx-sandbox/docs/graphql.md

     .scalar(Scalars.localDateTimeType())
 ```

 Vertx GraphQL provide a `UploadScalar` for uploading files.
 Check out the source codes and explore the `UUIDScalar` implementation yourself.

-Similarly  you can register a custom *Directive* yourself, eg. the `@uppercase` directive.
+Similarly register a custom *Directive* in the `buildRuntimeWiring`, eg. the `@uppercase` directive.

 ```java
 //UpperCaseDirectiveWiring